jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-10-columbia-space-shuttle.md

 17. Crater Can Be Used to Assess Debris Impact Issues Prelaunch, In-Flight, and Post-Flight
 - Crater uses this equation from Boeing and always used day of launches to determine damage incurred during launch.
-- However, when things were outside its scope, it was disregarded
+- However, when things were outside its scope, it was disregarded.

 28. Evaluated data was reported by a quiet, analytical, new graduate; his analysis was brushed off